 To make sure the ward is a safe environment for everybody we ask that:

-- staff, patients and carers, at all times, to treat each other with the same respect, dignity and consideration that they would expect – violence and aggression will not be tolerated.
+- staff, patients and carers always treat each other with the same respect, dignity and consideration that they would expect – violence and aggression will not be tolerated

-- people respect each other’s privacy and do not go in other people’s bedrooms without permission
+- people respect each other’s privacy and do not go into other people’s bedrooms without permission

 - everyone treats the ward environment with respect, keeping the ward as clean and tidy as possible – damage to property will not be tolerated